AnyBody/anyscript/_posts/2019-02-13-New-forum-system.md

 ## Migration to the new forum system

-We migrated all the posts from the old forum and users how had previously posted on the old forum.
-Passwords could not be migrated, so you will have to reset your password the first time you log in.
+We migrated all posts from the old forum and the user accounts of those who had previously posted on the old forum.
+However, we were unable to migrate passwords, so you will have to reset your password the first time you log in.
 Just click the 'I forgot my password' link the first time you access the new site.

 ![Search](/assets/images/posts/new-forum_login.png)

 If you have never used the forum system you will have to create a new user account.
-The same is case if you got a new email address or if you just want to start from scratch.
+The same is true if you now have a new email address or if you just want to start from scratch.

 [<i class='fab fa-discourse'></i> Give the new forum a try...](http://forum.anyscript.org){: .btn .btn--success .btn--large}